Murder of Jessica Lal: Parole for Sharma

 On 24 September 2009, the government in Delhi paroled Sharma for a 30-day period so that he could attend to some matters relating to his sick mother and the family business.
 The parole was further extended by 30 days, during which he was seen partying in a night-club and his mother appeared at public functions.
 Sharma returned himself to Tihar Jail on 10 November 2009, two weeks before his parole expired.

 Sharma was granted a limited parole from 28 December 2013 to 5 January 2014.
 This was to allow him to sit for master's degree examinations in Delhi.

 Release

+The Delhi Sentence Review Board recommended his premature release from his life sentence.
+In 2018, Sabrina Lall sister of Jessical Lall, had already informed the jail authorities of her having no objection to his release.
 In 2020 Sharma was out on bail because of the order of Delhi's LG on the grounds of good behavior.
+After release, Sharma changed his name to Siddharth Sharma, and is now listed as the founder of Piccadily Distilleries, which also owns Indri whisky.
+Meanwhile, Sabrina Lall who pursued relentlessly for justice of her sister Jessica, died in 2021, after a prolonged illness.